adamhsparks/AWD_ShB_Interaction/README.md

 dependencies needed to run the code in this project, as well as the R package and other compendium files.
 To launch the Docker image for this project, first, [install Docker](https://docs.docker.com/installation/) on your computer.
-At the Docker prompt, enter:

-    docker run -dp 8787:8787 adamhsparks/rice-awd-shb
+At the Docker prompt, enter: docker pull adamhsparks/rice-awd-shb docker run -dp 8787:8787 rice-awd-shb

 This will start a server instance of RStudio.
 Then open your web browser at localhost:8787 or or run `docker-machine ip default` in the shell to